• A bridge on the water

 About motivation

 Motivation is an important part of a healthy student life.
 It helps you stay positive and get through the challenging moments.
+It is completely normal to have periods where motivation feels low.

 What drives you to study?